Bawrer/intro_to_java/README.md

 ## JRE
  is the runtime environment required for running Java applications.
 It includes the JVM and other libraries that are needed for running Java programs but not for compiling them.

+ # java Main features

+ ## Platform Independence (Write Once, Run Anywhere):
+ Java programs are compiled into bytecode, which is an intermediate form that can be executed on any device with a Java Virtual Machine (JVM).

+## Object-Oriented:
+Java is designed around the principles of object-oriented programming (OOP).
+It supports concepts such as classes, objects, inheritance, polymorphism, and encapsulation, making it easy to organize and structure code.

+## simple
+ Java has a straightforward syntax, and its popularity has led to a large and active developer community.
+There are plenty of resources, tutorials, and forums available for learning and getting support.

+## Robust language

+when Java is described as a "robust" programming language, it refers to its ability to provide strong safeguards against errors and its capability to handle unexpected conditions gracefully.

+## Security:
+ Java has built-in security features, including a robust security model and a bytecode verifier, which helps ensure that code running on the JVM is safe and doesn't violate security constraints

+## Multithreading:
+ Java supports multithreading, allowing developers to write programs that can perform multiple tasks concurrently